Resources for electoral reform campaigns

 - More general measures containing language enabling IRV use have been passed in

-city council and mayor).
+Oakland (for city council vacancies) and San Leandro (for city council and mayor).
 See the

 - Los Angeles and other southern CA cities have pondered IRV for special elections.

 - CfER campaigned against the statewide "top two" ballot measure, Prop 14, in 2010.

 Vote splitting in the primary election can advance unpopular candidates, especially if turnout is low, leading to a lesser-of-evils

 choice in the general election.
 Prop 14 was a step backward when IRV could be a step forward.